jesserobbins/ji-renamer/README.md

 - **Provider flexibility** – Works with local Ollama models, LM Studio, or OpenAI models by toggling flags.
 - **Case formatting** – Choose the case convention that best fits your filesystem (`camelCase`, `kebabCase`, `snakeCase`, etc.).
 - **Batch processing** – Walk directory trees, optionally including subdirectories, and rename as you go.
+- **macOS metadata aware** – On macOS the CLI harvests Spotlight metadata (authors, where from, tags, comments, etc.) to give the model richer hints.
 - **Safety controls** – Use `--dry-run` to preview results, enforce size or extension allowlists/denylists, and print a summary report of every decision.
+- **Traceable logging** – Every run emits a JSONL audit log (to the target directory by default) so you can review or roll back renames later.
 - **Subject organization** – Group files into startup- or project-specific folders, feed existing folder names back into prompts to keep naming consistent, and optionally quarantine uncertain matches in an `Unknown` folder.

 ## Installation
 ### Prerequisites
 - [Node.js](https://nodejs.org/) 18 or newer.
 - [`ffmpeg`](https://ffmpeg.org/) and `ffprobe` available on your `PATH` for video frame extraction.
+- [`tesseract`](https://tesseract-ocr.github.io/tessdoc/Installation.html) CLI available on your `PATH` to OCR image-only PDFs (Homebrew `brew install tesseract` on macOS).

 ```bash
 # Install globally